zmahfuz0613/Active-record/instructions.md

 ## Getting started

 * Get outside of this repo (we are starting from scratch)
-* Get outside of that other repo (please don't be inside any repo)
 * `rails new SchoolApp --database=postgresql`
 * `cd SchoolApp`
 * `rails db:create`